Trump May Roll Back FATCA

 In this void have appeared a few very small offshore banks.
 They’ve built up teams experienced in FATCA compliance and will accept any and all US accounts.
 Because of the high cost of operation and reporting, they usually charge a setup fee of up to $500 and a monthly account fee.

-I’m often asked by readers of www.PremierOffshore.com, “which are the best low cost offshore banks?”
+I’m often asked by readers “which are the best low-cost offshore banks?”
 I still get a chuckle from this question.
-There are no low cost offshore options unless and until FATCA is repealed.
+There are no low-cost offshore options unless and until FATCA is repealed.

 President Trump has repeatedly promised to repeal FATCA.
-He seems to understand that it’s wrong to turn foreign bankers into unpaid IRS agent.
-More importantly, FATCA has frozen small and medium sized business out of most foreign transactions.
+He seems to understand that it’s wrong to turn foreign bankers in to unpaid IRS agents.
+More importantly, FATCA has frozen small and medium-sized business out of most foreign transactions.
 The inability to open accounts, transact efficiently, and trade with international partners, has had a chilling effect on US business abroad.

 FATCA has created duplicate reporting.
 Both the US person and the bank are required to report to the US IRS.
 Considering how much damage FATCA has done to legitimate entrepreneurs, it’s time to eliminate this overreach and rely on US persons to report their transactions.

 I hope you’ve found this article on Trump’s possible repeal of FATCA to be interesting.
-For more information on structuring an offshore business, and keeping that company in compliance in an ever changing landscape, please contact me at email@example.com or call us at (619) 550-2743 for more information.
-All consultations are free and confidential.
+For more information on structuring an offshore business, and keeping that company in compliance in an ever-changing landscape, please contact me HERE.

 If you have an unreported international company or offshore bank account, now is the time to get it into compliance.
 We can help you to file your US return and negotiate the best settlement available under your particular facts and circumstances.